-Research has shown that alcohol drinking reduces Alzheimer’s disease (AD) and other causes of dementia.
-This has long been true.
+Research has shown that alcohol drinking reduces Alzheimer’s disease (AD).
+It also reduces other causes of dementia.
+This has long been found.

-OK, so this isn’t a chemistry class.
-The important thing is that moderate drinking appears to reduce these peptides.
+OK, this isn’t a chemistry class.
+The important thing is that moderate drinking appears to reduce amyloids.

 I. The Study

-Researchers at Seoul National University and several other schools studied this question.
-Specifically, does drinking reduce amyloids in the brain.
+Researchers studied this question.
+That is, does drinking reduce amyloids in the brain.

-To do so, they tested 414 people from Seoul.
+To do so, they tested 414 people.
 They ranged in age from 56 to 90.
-None had dementia or alcohol-related illnesses.
-However, about one-third had mild cognitive impairment.
+None had dementia or alcohol related illnesses.
+But about one-third had mild cognitive impairment.
 All were part of a major study.

-First, the researchers categorized subjects.
+First, the researchers grouped people.
 There were abstainers.
 Infrequent drinkers had less than one drink per week.
 Moderate drinkers had one to 13 per week.
 And heavy drinkers had 14 or more drinks weekly.
 The study excluded bingers and former drinkers.

 Then researchers tested for amyloids in the brain.
 They used three different brain imaging scans.
-As a result, they found that moderate lifetime alcohol drinkers had much less amyloid deposition.
+They found that moderate lifetime alcohol drinkers had much less amyloid deposits.
 That’s in comparison with non-drinkers.
 The same was true in comparison to both occasional and heavy drinkers.

 II.
 Resources: Drinking Reduces Alzheimer’s